Ken Boshcoff

-Ken Boshcoff (born June 20, 1949) was mayor of Thunder Bay, Ontario from 1997 to 2003 and a Canadian Member of Parliament for Thunder Bay—Rainy River from 2004 to 2008.
-He was elected Mayor of Thunder Bay again, on October 24, 2022.
+Kenneth Boshcoff (born June 20, 1949) is a Canadian politician who has currently served as the mayor of Thunder Bay since October 2022.
+He previously served as mayor from 1997 to 2003.
+Boshcoff also served as a member of Parliament for Thunder Bay—Rainy River from 2004 to 2008.

 Early life

 Boshcoff was born in Fort William and was raised in Westfort by parents of Ukrainian/Polish and Bulgarian descent.
-He attended Crawford, St. Ann, St Patrick, and Westgate schools.
-Boshcoff then studied at Lakehead University as an undergraduate, then proceeded to graduate studies at York University.
+He attended Crawford, St. Ann, St. Patrick, and Westgate schools.
+Boshcoff then studied at Lakehead University as an undergraduate, where he received degrees in Economics and Political Science in 1972.
+In 1975, he graduated from York University with a Master’s Degree in Environmental Studies.

 Career

-As a teenager he began an office-cleaning company and then worked a series of part-time jobs until completing his degrees.
+As a teenager, he began an office-cleaning company and then worked a series of part-time jobs until completing his degrees.

-He was obtained work in the Provincial and National Parks systems to pay for his tuition and developed his environmental skills in Quetico, Pukaskwa, Gros Morne, Terra Nova, and the St Lawrence Islands.
+Mr. Boshcoff obtained work in the Provincial and National Parks systems to pay for his tuition and developed his environmental skills in Quetico, Pukaskwa, Gros Morne, Terra Nova, and the St. Lawrence Islands.

 He later worked for the Federal Government as the District Planner for Indian and Northern Affairs.
-After that he joined the family insurance business until moving to the Thunder Bay Port Authority as their Director of Marketing.
-With his brother he formed a new company "Boshcoff & Associates" until becoming Mayor.
+After that he joined the family insurance business, moving to the Thunder Bay Port Authority as their Director of Marketing.
+Later, with his brother, he formed a new company "Boshcoff & Associates" until becoming Mayor.

+Boshcoff was first elected as a city councillor in 1979 and served until 1997, when he was elected mayor.

-After six years as Mayor, Boshcoff became the Member of Parliament for Thunder Bay—Rainy River until 2008.
+After six years as mayor, Boshcoff became the member of Parliament for Thunder Bay—Rainy River and served from 2004 to 2008.

 He returned to the business world as a consultant in Business Development and Government Navigation.

 He has worked as a mediator and provided advice on governance as well as finding solutions for both not-for-profit organizations and businesses.
 He returned to Council in 2010, and became known for his advocacy for the community.

 Boshcoff ran for mayor in Thunder Bay's 2014 municipal election.
 He was the runner up, losing to the incumbent Keith Hobbs.

+In 2022, Boshcoff ran for mayor again and won with 13,538 votes.